jdwd40/jdwd40/README.md

 # Hello, I'm John Driscoll! 👋

-I'm a digital marketer and web developer with a passion for creating engaging content and robust web solutions.
+I'm a web developer and a digital marketer with a passion for creating engaging content and robust web solutions.
 I'm looking for full or part time work or Freelance oportunities.

 ## What I'm Working On 🚀
 - Building my social media presence for digital marketing roles